ibm-cloud-docs/power-iaas/use-case-oracle.md

 # Deploying an Oracle database in IBM {{site.data.keyword.powerSys_notm}}s
 {: #use-case-oracle}

-Learn how to deploy an Oracle database in a IBM {{site.data.keyword.powerSysFull}} instance.
+Learn how to deploy an Oracle database in a {{site.data.keyword.powerSysFull}} instance.
 {: shortdesc}

 Download the [Oracle RAC implementation on IBM Power Systems Virtual Server](https://www.ibm.com/support/pages/node/6999243) document for details on deploying Oracle RAC and watch this video on [Oracle RAC in IBM's PowerVS Hybrid Cloud](https://ibm.biz/Oracle_RAC_PowerVS_Hybrid_Cloud_Webinar).